Madrasta (TV series)

 The series is streaming online on YouTube.

 Premise

-Audrey Segundo, who almost gives up on her aspirations after getting sent back to the Philippines meets Sean Ledesma, whom will be abandoned by his wife, Katharine Viduya and their kids.
-Audrey will help him move on and they will eventually fall in love.
-Katherine will eventually return in Sean's life to get his money, which will lead to the clash between Katherine and Audrey.
+Audrey Segundo, who almost gives up on her aspirations after returning to the Philippines, meets Sean Ledesma, who has been abandoned by his wife, Katharine Viduya, and their children.
+Audrey helps him move on, and they eventually fall in love.
+Katherine later returns to Sean's life to seek his money, leading to a conflict between Katherine and Audrey.